 In 2020, Holy Family Mission became a tax-exempt public charity as determined by the Internal Revenue Service under Section 501(c)(3).
 Donors’ contributions in support of our effort are fully tax deductible.

 How You Can Help

-Our mission depends on the commitment of the laity of not only Holy Family Mission, but also of those who have come to our mission from other communities and other faiths to support our work.
-We rely solely on private donations as we receive no financial support from the Archdiocese of Boston.
-We do receive support from the parishioners of Holy Family by way of a couple of collections during the year, but the majority of our financial support comes through private solicitations and donations from those who believe in answering God's call to minister to the poor.
+Our mission depends on the commitment of not only Holy Family missionaries, but also of those who have come to our mission from other communities and other faiths to support our work.
+We rely solely on private donations as we receive no financial support from the Archdiocese of Boston although we continue to find a spiritual home in Holy Family Parish.
+Most of our financial support comes through private solicitations and donations from those who believe in answering God's call to minister to the poor, and all donations go directly to our programs.
 Please visit our tab titled "Donate" to find out how you can help.
-Before doing this, please spend a few moments navigating our "Programs" tab to see the work that we are doing in Cevicos.
+Before doing this, please spend a few moments navigating our "Programs" tab to see the work that we are doing in Cevicos and be sure to browse the photos in our gallery.
 Contact us for more information by visiting the "Contact" tab on this website.

 Thank you for visiting our site and allowing your life to be touched in a small, yet profound, way.
 Mother Teresa reminds us that we all cannot do great things in our lives, but we all can do some things with great love.
 What better way to show your love for your brothers and sisters than to assist in God's work to serve the poor?
 It is in the face of the poor that we most visibly see the face of Christ.
 Each person who has accepted the challenge to visit Cevicos has returned to his or her life a changed and enriched person.

 God loves those who love the poor.
 Dios te bendiga (God Bless You).